Researchers are required to report all unanticipated occurrences associated with their research, such as:

 Incidental or secondary findings

-Incidental findings are “discoveries made in the course of research but that are outside the scope of the research” (TCPS 2, Article 3.4) and/or “results that are outside the original purpose for which a test or procedure was conducted” (Presidential Commission for the study of bioethical issues).
+Incidental findings are “discoveries made in the course of research but that are outside the scope of the research” (TCPS 2, Article 3.4).

 Incidental findings may be anticipated or unanticipated, and are different from primary and secondary findings.
-Each of these is defined in the Guideline for reporting incidental and secondary findings to study participants (PDF).
+Each of these is defined in the Panel on Research Ethics guideline: How to Address Material Incidental Findings.

 Researchers need to consider the types of data and information they will be collecting for their study and what these results might discover.
-Incidental or secondary findings mainly apply to studies that:
+Incidental findings mainly apply when:

-- Collect physiological or biometric data and/or tissues/specimens/scans/images from participants in their studies
+- Collecting physiological or biometric data and/or tissues/specimens/scans/images

-- Access biological materials/data (e.g., tissue, specimens, and scans) from existing repositories or banks
+- Accessing biological materials/data (e.g., tissue, specimens, and scans) from repositories or banks

-Researchers who propose to collect data or information as outlined above need to develop a plan for how they will handle and report an incidental or secondary finding to the Research Ethics Board (REB) and to a study participant.
+Researchers who propose to collect data or information as outlined above need to develop a plan for how they will handle and report an incidental finding to the Research Ethics Board (REB) and to a study participant or an authorized third party.

-The Tri-Council Policy Statement: Ethical Conduct of Research Involving Humans (TCPS) states “researchers have an obligation to disclose to the participant any material incidental findings discovered in the course of research” if the participant wishes to be informed of these findings (Article 3.4).
+The Tri-Council Policy Statement: Ethical Conduct of Research Involving Humans (TCPS2 2022) states “researchers have an obligation to disclose to the participant any material incidental findings discovered in the course of research” if the participant wishes to be informed of these findings (Article 3.4).
+A sample notification letter can be obtained from the Research Ethics Office.

 The Director, Research Ethics will work with you to identify the best course of action for Research Ethics Board (REB) review of the finding and reporting to a study participant.
 Participants are not to be contacted about the finding until REB review of the finding is conducted.